duosecurity/duo_nodejs/demos/simple/README.md

-Demonstration of a simple Nodejs web server with Duo authentication.
+Demonstration of a simple Nodejs web server with Duo authentication using WebSDK 3 authentication flow.

 # Configuration: #
 To set up, add ikey, skey, akey, hostname, and post_action to server.js.
 For more